-Your student has a list of items to complete before attending NSO.
-Please encourage them to return to their Pre-NSO homework to complete it before their visit to campus.
+Your student has a list of items to complete before orientation.
+Please encourage them to return to their Pre-NSO homework to complete it before they particiapte in Virtual Orientaton.
 We’ve also compiled materials that will help you support your student in their transition to Penn State.
-To prepare for NSO, family members can:
+To prepare for Virtual Orientation, family members can:

 Become familiar with Penn State's academic requirements